 Phishing is a cyber-attack category using email to leverage unsuspecting victims to disclose information or open documents containing malicious content.
 Regular training can effectively reduce the number of security breach incidents caused by these attacks.

-Imagine that last night that someone stole your work laptop.
+Imagine that last night someone stole your work laptop.
 Whose insurance is liable?
 Ensure that each remote employee’s homeowner policy is updated and active.
 Require that employees confirm insurance coverage.
 The validation ensures the protection of their homes and property in the event of damage done during working hours.
 Have your employees supply documentation regarding their insurance coverage and keep it on file.

 The remote workforce may expose your company to risks not covered by your general liability business insurance.
 Speak with your insurance company about having employees work from home to ensure that you are adequately covered.
 Cyber and management liability insurance may have exclusions that expose employers to substantial legal fees.